GameTimeline

 Release order

 When Retro Studios and Nintendo shipped each Prime-branded chapter in the US—GameCube Prime (2002) through Switch Prime 4: Beyond (December 2025).
-Pinball and mobile spin-offs are FAQ-only.
+Pinball and mobile spin-offs are optional.

 • Newcomers → Metroid Prime Remastered (2023) on Switch